ngUpgraders/ng-forward/README.md

 		</inner-app>
 ```

 Here we see various bindings and events in use.
-We are listening forthe event1 and event2 events on inner-app.
+We are listening for the event1 and event2 events on inner-app.
 You use parenthesis to bind to events.
 With message 1, 2 and 3, we show the three ways you can bind to component properties: prop (with no prefix) will pass in a simple string, [prop] will one-way bind to an expression, and [(prop)] will two way bind to an expression.

 ### Bootstrapping